Visiting Our Hospitals

 If you are experiencing symptoms and are due to attend an outpatient appointment, please phone the department ahead for advice and guidance before attending the hospital.

 In addition, people are asked not to visit the hospital if they have had any of these symptoms in the past 48 hours.
-This includes the Emergency Department or any outpatient appointments.
+This includes attending any outpatient appointments or accompanying a patient to the Emergency Department.

 Visiting an adult inpatient

-We are limiting visiting to one designated friend or family member per patient.
+We are limiting visiting to one designated friend or family member per patient per day.

 These restrictions will not apply under compassionate grounds for patients who are end-of-life or require additional support.
 This should be discussed with the Ward Manager.